itaysnir/itaysnir.github.io/_posts/2022-11-07-networking-configuration-notes.markdown

 Finally, read `/proc/cmdline` to verify the configuration have completed succesfully.

 ## Ethtool

 The `ethtool` command allows querying and setting NIC driver configuration.

-Both client and server interfaces should be configured via `ethtool`.
+Note that both client and server interfaces should be configured via `ethtool` as follow.

 ### Ring Buffer Size

-The inner socket ring buffer entries count, for both TX and RX, can be adjusted:
+The inner socket ring buffer entries count, for both TX and RX.
+This value can be adjusted:

 ```bash
 sudo ethtool -G eth4 rx 1024 tx 1024